webmenedzser/uvb-connector-woocommerce/README.md

 ### What is Utánvét Ellenőr?

-It is a SaaS provided by Dro-IT Ltd from Hungary: a service which will let shop owners filter orders with Cash on Delivery coming from known fraudulent e-mail addresses.
+It is a SaaS provided by Utánvét Ellenőr Kft. from Hungary: a service which will let shop owners filter orders with Cash on Delivery coming from known fraudulent e-mail addresses.

 ### How does it work?